Climate Monitoring and Assessment

 Sea Level Rise

-According to data from NOAA, relative sea level has risen at each of the seven long-term tide gauge stations on the Chesapeake Bay and its tributaries.
+According to data from NOAA, as of 2017, relative sea level has risen at each of the seven long-term tide gauge stations on the Chesapeake Bay and its tributaries.
 Between 1960 and 2017, sea level has increased between one-eighth of an inch and approximately one-sixth of an inch each year.

-Total increases in sea level at these seven tide gauge stations range from seven inches in Baltimore to more than 10 inches in Norfolk, Virginia.
-(This is taller than the height of the average pencil.)
-Regionally, relative sea level rise is compounded by the natural sinking of the land’s surface.
+Total increases in sea level at these seven tide gauge stations range from seven inches in Baltimore to more than 10 inches (taller than the length of the average pencil) in Norfolk, Virginia.
+Regionally, relative sea level rise is compounded by the natural sinking of the land’s surface, known as subsidence.
 Locally, it can be exacerbated by the human extraction of groundwater.

 Stream Temperature

-According to data from the U.S. Geological Survey (USGS), average annual stream temperature in the Chesapeake Bay watershed has increased by 1.1 degrees Fahrenheit over the past six decades.
+According to data from the U.S. Geological Survey (USGS) from 1960-2014, average annual stream temperature in the Chesapeake Bay watershed has increased by 1.1 degrees Fahrenheit over the past six decades.

 Seventy-nine percent of the 72 stream sites monitored between 1960 and 2014 experienced an increase in water temperature.
 Of these increases, more than half are considered statistically significant trends.
 At these sites, stream temperature has increased by an average of 2.1 degrees Fahrenheit.